trailofbits/testing-handbook/content/docs/formal-verification/tamarin/00-basic-concepts.md

 facts that is expanded and updated as the protocol progresses.
 Here, a fact is essentially a statement about a set of terms.
 For example, _`Alice` has registered the public key `pk` with the server_, or _The attacker has learned the private key `sk`_.
-Protocol properties are expressed as properties of the set of possible executions of the protocol, and are specified using a decidable fragment of temporal logic.
+Protocol properties are expressed as properties of the set of possible executions of the protocol, and are specified using a fragment of temporal logic.
 (This means that we can express properties of terms at different points in time.)

 ### Variables and sorts